istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 #### Custom normalization logic

 You can apply custom normalization logic using the WASM or Lua filter.
-It is recommended to use the WAM filter because it's officially supported and also used by Istio.
+It is recommended to use the WASM filter because it's officially supported and also used by Istio.
 You could use the Lua filter for a quick proof-of-concept DEMO but we do not recommend using the Lua filter in production because it is not supported by Istio.